ARAZA13/araza13.github.io/README.md

 - **Key Contributions**
   - Spearheading data initiatives for creating analytical global public goods to support results-based programming.
   - Providing strategic and technical support for post-COVID education policy and data priorities in WBG client countries.
-  - Contributions to projects such as Learning Poverty, Data Depot-Pakistan, Human Capital Reveiw and more.
+  - Contributions to projects such as Learning Poverty, Data Depot-Pakistan, Human Capital Review, and more.

 ### Project Manager @ CERP
 (_July 2018 - April 2019_)